 A hernia can be very small or very large.
 Let your vet check any lumps your dog develops on her belly to see if it’s a hernia.

 I once saw a female dog who showed up several months after her surgery with a pretty large hernia.
 I suspect it started small and grew larger as time went by.
 We were able to fix the hernia with another surgery and it didn’t happen again.
 Fortunately, this kind of thing doesn’t happen much!

 How Long Will My Dog Be in Pain After a Spay Surgery?

 It’s impossible to give one answer about how long a dog will be in pain after being spayed.
 I’ve seen some dogs who don’t seem like they’re ever in pain from being spayed.

 Male dogs are less likely to show obvious signs of pain after neutering.
 They might be a little cautious about the surgery area for a few days.

-How Long Can I Walk My Dog After Spay or Neuter?
+How Soon Can I Walk My Dog After Neutering or Spaying?

 During the first two weeks after surgery, it’s best to minimize all activity.
 That includes exercise walks.
 But realistically, it can be hard to keep a hyper young dog confined for two weeks.

-If your dog can walk on a leash without jumping, you can take her for a walk soon after surgery.
+If your dog can walk on a leash without jumping, you can take him/her for a walk 5 to 7 days after surgery.
 Start with a 10-15 minute walk and build up gradually over two weeks.

 Don’t let your dog run, jump, roll or engage in any vigorous physical activities during your walks even if they are on a leash!

 When Can I Bathe or Swim My Dog After Surgery?

 Keep your dog from getting their surgical site wet for 14 days after surgery.
 That means no swimming!
 Do a sponge bath instead of a full bath, if necessary, to avoid getting water in the incision.

 Dog Neuter or Spay Recovery Time with Dissolvable Stitches